TKUCSC/getting-started/README.md

 ### What's the KCS?

 The KCS is a club based in The King's University of Edmonton.
-The KCS strives to foster commuinty and knowledge through computer science at The King's University.
-Through a Christian ethos we strive to develop each member and each peer at large.
+Are hope is to foster commuinty and learning through computer science at The King's University.
+Through a Christian ethos we pledge to develop each member and each peer to be the bast they can strive to be.

 ### What does the KCS do?